 Browser apps index features

 The index shows a list of your application names, their color-coded health status, and user experience summaries based on the current time frame selected in the time picker.
 This includes:

 - Page load time, SPA response time, and throughput (pages per minute)

 - AJAX response time and throughput (requests per minute)

 Apps that are also monitored by New Relic APM take their name from the app's settings in New Relic APM.
-For apps monitored by Browser and not APM, their name is the one provided when you added the app to New Relic Browser.
+For apps monitored by Browser and not APM, their name is the one provided when you installed New Relic Browser.

 The color-coded health indicator shows each app's current status: